-Shivani remains licensed to practice law in India and, given her ties to India and its legal system, frequently acts as a conduit for Indian law firms and corporations to provide them with timely, cost-effective and high caliber legal services on a wide variety of matters.
+Shivani obtained a Master of Laws from Dalhousie University and was subsequently called to the bar in 2008.
+She has been a member of the Bar Council of India since 2003 and remains licensed to practise law in India.
+Given her ties to India and its legal system, Shivani frequently acts as a conduit for Indian law firms and corporations to provide them with timely, cost-effective and high-calibre legal services on a wide variety of matters.

 Awards & Recognition